SPHinXsim Documentation

 - Fluid dynamics configurations with typed fluid materials, inflow boundary conditions, observers, and solver controls.

-- Config-driven geometry composition using domains, shapes, aligned boxes, transforms, and particle-generation settings.
+- Config-driven geometry composition using domains, shapes, oriented boxes, transforms, and particle-generation settings.

 - Incremental config editing through the CLI update command instead of regenerating cases from scratch.